victorVHRF/moveit-next/README.md

 The main idea of ​​this application is that you stay immersed in the code for 25 minutes and after that time, a kind of exercise will be released.
 These exercises are stretches and eye exercises.

-### 🛠 Tecnologias
+### 🛠 Technology

-As seguintes ferramentas foram usadas na construção do projeto:
+The following tools were used in the construction of the project:

 - [React](https://pt-br.reactjs.org/)
 - [NextJs](https://nextjs.org)